ABDULKARIM-BOUTA/Product-API/README.md

 Rest-API

-A robust Django REST Framework API with custom user authentication using JWT, product search using Algolia, and a clean, scalable structure for real-world projects.
+A robust Django REST Framework API with custom user authentication using JWT, product search using Algolia

 Live Demo: